Wolverine971/9takes/src/blog/people/techies/Jason-Calacanis.md

 ## Jason Calacanis: Tracing The Achiever's Path

 In Calacanis' journey, we can observe the hallmark qualities of a Type 3.
-His entrepreneurial success stories, from [Weblogs Inc](https://en.wikipedia.org/wiki/Weblogs,_Inc.) to [Mahalo](https://en.wikipedia.org/wiki/Mahalo.com), stand testament to his ambition and competence.
+His entrepreneurial success stories, from <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Weblogs,_Inc." >Weblogs Inc</a> to <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Mahalo.com" >Mahalo</a>, stand testament to his ambition and competence.
 He is a self-proclaimed "hustler," striving relentlessly towards his goals, embodying the Achiever's drive for advancement.

 ### The Charmer and The Professional